shariqshah/symmetry/README.md

 - ### Level/Scene

-  - Binary format with header attached at the top
+  - A Binary format with header attached at the top
   - Save child entities first
   - Copy paste all entites in the file one by one.
 Since the entites all look the same in memory and are made up of tagged unions, a simple memcpy approach